Michigan State to pay Larry Nassar victims $500 million in settlements

 It's like a family's savings account where money is set aside for a new car, a new roof for the house and other projects.
 It can be switched to something else, or to cover an emergency, but that means those projects can't be covered.

-Earlier this month, Moody's Investor's Service lowered its rating for MSU, meaning MSU will pay higher interest rates if it borrows money.
+Earlier this month, Moody's Investor's Service lowered the school's rating, meaning MSU will pay higher interest rates if it borrows money.
 The rating drops MSU to Aa2 from Aa1, affecting approximately $975 million of rated debt.

+And S&P Global Ratings, despite noting that MSU likely can take on more debt, also has lowered its outlook on the university to negative, in response to pending investigations into MSU, along with lots of turnover in senior leadership.